matry/dom/README.md

 Matry exposes a handful of simple, standalone functions that allow you to use JSX to imperatively create and update the DOM.
-This is a significant departure from how JSX is traditionally used, but the benefits of this approach is that your UI remains declarative, while your business logic remains imperative.
+This is a significant departure from how JSX is traditionally used, but the benefit of this approach is that your UI remains declarative, while your business logic remains imperative.
 This means no more hooks, no more context, no more prop drilling.